 And it’s obviously involved in some of the behaviors that threaten the civilization we’ve worked so hard to build.

 This suggests that we really do need to choose our activities carefully.
 Biking and learning to play an instrument are incredibly positive forms of brain exercise.
 The more you practice actions that improve your life, the better it will be.

 And choose to be a shining light for others.
 Your behaviors will rub off on them, after all.
-And so following the procedures that make this a better world for all is highly recommended.
+And they will observe and model you in their own procedural behaviors.
+This means the how you act can make a better world for all.

 So what do you think?